igor822/gomicro/README.md

 # What is this?

 Gomicro has the purpose to set a basic structure of a project using the [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-With this skeleton you can create new apis, where it will have [echo](https://echo.labstack.com/) installed already.
+With this skeleton you can create new APIs, where it will have [echo](https://echo.labstack.com/) installed already.

 ## Basic structure